 6 Reasons Why You Should Consider Surrogacy in India

 Surrogacy can be a daunting task.
 Especially if you are looking for surrogate mothers here in India.
 Traditionally, there has been a lot of stigmas attached to the field, which has led to misinformation and substandard services.
 However, times are changing.
-With the rise of the urban middle class, the rapid education of the rural poor, and the shift in the political landscape here, India is fast emerging as one of biggest names in surrogacy solutions.
+With the rise of the urban middle class, the rapid education of the rural poor, and the shift in the political landscape here, India (For Indian Passport Holders Only) is fast emerging as one of biggest names in surrogacy solutions.

 If you’re still apprehensive about considering surrogacy, maybe these arguments will change your mind.